-Step 5: If your geoplaces include custom properties, they are displayed under the Custom Properties section.
+Step 5: If your geoplaces include custom properties, they are displayed under Custom Properties.
 Enter values for each property as required.

-Your geoplace is created and included in the listing on the Geoplaces screen.
+Your geoplace is created and displayed in the listing on the Geoplaces screen.
 To edit a geoplace, select the geoplace you want to edit from the list, make your changes and select Save.

 Many business are limited by opening hours, such as stores, restaurants, cinemas, or museums.
 Certain locations might also be closed at different times of the day, such as a restaurant that has lunch and dinner hours.
 Other businesses might be closed on weekends or during the week, for example, offices or museums.
 To prevent your users from triggering a notification outside of your normal operations, use the CSV Bulk Upload or Geoplace API to define set opening hours.

 To define opening hours:

 - Include separate definitions for every day of the week.

 - If a day is left empty, we assume the geoplace is closed and users will not trigger a notification if they enter the geoplace on that day.

 - If the geoplace is open for a single range (for example, 09:00-11:30) then users are only notified within that range.
 Any footfall outside those hours will not trigger a notification.